Enabling the MCP Server

 - Running

-execute_scriptorexecute_sqlwithdryRun=false(i.e. committing SQL).
+execute_scriptwithdryRun=false(i.e. committing SQL). - Running

 Regenerate the API key